-On December 21, our teenage daughters were visiting the Distillery District in Toronto with family friends, with plans to stay overnight.
+Our teenage daughters were visiting the Distillery District in Toronto on December 21, 2016.
+They were with family friends, and had plans to stay overnight.
 Back home in Midland, Ontario, about two hours north of the big city, my husband and I were enjoying a tranquil, cozy evening.
 Then the phone rang.
 It was our 16-year-old, Hannah: “Um, we have kind of an emergency here.
 Cayley ate something with nuts in it.
 Should she have the EpiPen?”

 I sat bolt upright, my thoughts racing to all the training we had done over the years for this moment; Cayley, a 19-year-old university student, had never needed to use her auto-injector before.
 From the pitch in Hannah’s voice, I could tell that she was struggling to stay calm for Cayley’s sake.
 My older daughter had always, always, always informed wait staff of her peanut allergy.
 What on Earth had happened?